ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z10_Appendix_Error_Suppression.md

 Treat these comments as a last resort when you truly cannot fix the error (e.g. missing stubs, dynamic patterns, legacy code).
 Overuse can mask bugs.
-Some linters can flag "unused" ignores or warn when an ignore comment covers no actual error (e.g., Pyright's `reportUnnecessaryTypeIgnoreComment`).
+Some linters can flag "unused" ignores or warn when an ignore comment doesn't cover an error (e.g., Pyright's `reportUnnecessaryTypeIgnoreComment`).
 It's good practice to document why you're ignoring: a short trailing comment can explain the rationale.